maths/moodle-qtype_stack/doc/en/Developer/Response_processing.md

 Ok, so now the student has submitted this response to this position in the `cache`.
 We now actually have some work to do.

-1. Take each `interaction_element` for the question.  `history.cache` contains an array giving the previous answer and its status.
+1. Take each `input` for the question.  `history.cache` contains an array giving the previous answer and its status.
 Has the answer changed?
   1. Yes.
 Validate the answer, and set new status.
   2. No.   If `valid`, update the status from `valid` to `score`.
   3. (Note, that at this point something has changed!)
 Create new entry in `attempt_answer`.